healthyregions/NJ-opioidenv/README.md

 - Residential structure density (7)
 - Proportion of land used for residence (5,6,10)

+In the research plan the following measures were also identified, which we will need to pull:
+- Access to bike trails
+- Walkability score

 ### Data Sources
 The following sources were identified for each variable construct in the original proposal.
 Consider these starting points; we will identify the best available proxy for each variable construct.